dreispt/anygrate/README.rst

  - exporting CSV from the old database
  - Transforming CSV to match the target database
+ - Postprocessing CSV files to fix some data links
- - reinjecting into OpenERP in the right order (possibly in 2-pass)
+ - reinjecting into OpenERP
+ - updating pre-existing data with incoming data

-The transformation of CSV files is done using a simple mapping file written in Yaml:
+The transformation of CSV files is done using a mapping file written in Yaml:

 TODO: mapping example with different scenario (splitting lines, generating new ids, modifying output, etc.)